|Network||AS14618 Amazon.com, Inc.|

 What to do: Enter the IP address or domain / website url you're curious about in the box below, then click "Find IP Details."

-You must be asking, Why should I know my IP address?
+You must be asking yourself Whats My IP, Why should I know my IP address?
 One good reason is, to assist your ISP or Web hosting company when troubleshooting connection or e-mail problems.
 If you know how to obtain your public IP address, troubleshooting is easier, and faster.
 Now go ahead and bookmark this Web site, and visit us on a regular basis.

 An IP address is either private or public.
 Private IP addresses are primarily used in office settings to identify devices in a department, to group employees by function, or to restrict access to certain resources in a network.